sframe-wg/sframe/draft-ietf-sframe-enc.md

 This document proposes a new end-to-end encryption mechanism known as SFrame, specifically designed to work in group conference calls with SFUs.
-SFrame is a general encryption framing that can be used to protect payloads, agnostic of transport.
+SFrame is a general encryption framing that can be used to protect media payloads, agnostic of transport.

 # Terminology